uknj/uknj.github.io/_posts/2015-07-09-ardupilots-and-ultrasounds.md

 As part of my degree, I was asked to design and build an autonomously controlled ground vehicle with a team.
 The big caveat was that it was all to be done within a budget of 250 GBP.

-N.B: This included construction of chassis and electronics etc etc.
+Note: This included construction of chassis and electronics etc etc.

 The design method we decided to use for the navigation was to use an [Ardupilot](http://rover.ardupilot.com/).
 In order to avoid obstacles, we settled upon using ultrasonic sensors.
 This was because they were suitable for the required location (outdoors with little to no chance of interference) and that the Ardupilot firmware could navigate based on such devices [see here](http://rover.ardupilot.com/wiki/common-optional-hardware/common-rangefinder-landingpage/).